 Bring a light jacket and hike this 54-degree cavern which offers three tours.
 Learn about geology and history on the Discovery Tour, or go back in time on the Lantern Tour, listening to tales from the past and using only lanterns for light.
 The physically challenging Explorers Trip is an adventure through undeveloped passageways and chambers.
 Tours range from 45 minutes to four hours.
-Hours vary seasonally; check the website for more details.
+Check the website for more details.

 I'd been to a few other caves when I was younger, but dont remember too much.
 I went to Cave of the Winds this spring with a few friends I graduated high school with and we had a blast!
 We weren't going to learn all about the science of caves or anything, we just came to have a good time.
 I recommend the lantern tour!
 It was so much fun!
 I learned a lot about the history of the cave, and had an awesome time!
 It was one of my favorite things in Manitou.
 I don't think its a tourist trap at all, just a good adventure!
 The silly ropes course is definately stupid though.
 Unless maybe your 8 years old.

 If you have ever been to another cavern/cave don't bother to go to this one.
 It's not worth the $18 admission to be led around looking at a a few (very few) structures by a young kid who obviously tells the same lame and predictable jokes all day.